Viicos/django-autotyping/README.md

   -h, --help            show this help message and exit --settings-module SETTINGS_MODULE
                         Value of the `DJANGO_SETTINGS_MODULE` environment variable (a dotted Python path).
+  --diff                Show diff instead of applying changes to existing files.
   --disable [{DJA001} ...]
                         Rules to be disabled.
   --type-checking-block
                         Whether newly added imports should be in an `if TYPE_CHECKING` block (avoids circular imports).
+  --assume-class-getitem
+                        Whether generic classes in stubs files but not at runtime should be assumed to have a `__class_getitem__` method.
+This can be achieved by using `django-stubs-ext` or manually.
 ```

 # Rules